Taana Abbitt, Licensed Clinical Therapist

 2021 – current: Private Practice at The Awakened Heart LLC

-My outpatient private practice focusing on anxiety disorders and trauma.
+My outpatient private practice focusing on individual therapy for anxiety disorders and trauma.

 2015-2021: Clinical Therapist at A New Beginning in Scottsdale, AZ

-Provided therapy to hundreds of adolescent and adult clients with eating disorders, anxiety and mood disorders, trauma, and family trauma and dysfunction.
+Provided individual therapy to adolescent and adult clients with eating disorders and co-morbid diagnoses.
 Facilitated eating disorder group therapy for adults and adolescents.
 Outpatient level of care.

 2013-2015: Primary Therapist and Family Week Program Director at The Meadows, right after they purchased Remuda Ranch